geekyinsights/technical-writing/pages/docs/index.md

 ---
-title: What is a Random Forest
+title: What is a Random Forest?
 ---

 # {% $markdoc.frontmatter.title %}